Track Record as TOGAF® Instructor

 Certifications / Credentials Relating to Enterprise Architecture / TOGAF®

-View badges issued by The Open Group for the certifications and credential listed below.
+View Doug’s verified badges issued by The Open Group for the certifications and credentials listed below (link is to external Acclaim digital credentials site that supports The Open Group).

 The Open Group®